BenMKT/BlogApp/README.md

   - [📝 License ](#-license-)

-# 📖 Blog app - validations and model specs <a name="about-project"></a>
+# 📖 Blog app - Views <a name="about-project"></a>

-**Blog app - validations and model specs** I add validations to my models and create specs for them.
+**Blog app - Views** In this milestone, added Views associated with the Models and Controllers already created for my Blog App.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>